spark-mv/cdn/install.md

 For HDS/HLS video, enter server (s) for manifests (M3U8/F4M) and for video chunks (TS or Frag).

+You must add a video source, otherwise HolaCDN will not work.
+Finished?
+You can now [test HolaCDN locally on your PC] (https://github.com/hola/cdn/blob/master/install.md#3-test-holacdn-locally-on-your-pc)

 # 3. Test HolaCDN locally on your PC